CodePushGo/website/src/content/blog/en/how-to-add-third-party-plugins-in-capacitor-apps.md

 To debug plugin issues, follow these steps:

-1.  **Enable verbose logging** in your Capacitor configuration file:
+1.  **Enable verbose logging** in your React Native configuration file:

     ```json
     {